-Indicator Threshold value Comment Demographic dimension 55 Urban overload effect shows an increasing trend over this value Degree of concentration of NO2 Public transportation average speed 30 parts per billion (ppb) EU standard Peak 15.45 m.p.h.
-Best value Off peak 22.6 m.p.h.
-Best value Share of derelict land 0.5% Adjusted national average Unemployment ratio 6.4% Best value Long term unemployment 24.3% Best value Income support rate 4.4% Best value Reported offences (except larcenies) 83.9 every 1000 inhabitants Best value Reported larcenies 43.6 every 1000 inhabitants Best value Violent crimes per 1,000 3.48 Best value Waiting time for surgery 3.2 months Best value Delay before criminal trial 15.3 weeks Best value Maximum travelling distance between two points whatsoever of the metropolitan area 80 minutes Theoretical threshold and menopontan area
+Indicator Threshold value Comment

+Demographic dimension 55,000 Urban overload effect shows an increasing trend over this value

+Degree of concentration of 30 parts per billion (ppb) EU standard

+NO_2

+Public transportation

+average speed

+Peak 15.45 m.p.h.
+Best value

+Off peak 22.6 m.p.h Best value

+Share of derelict land 0.5% Adjusted national average

+Unemployment ratio 6.4% Best value

+Long term unemployment 24.3% Best value

+Income support rate 4.4% Best value

+Reported offenses (except 83.9 every 1,000 Best value

+larcenies) inhabitants

+Reported larcenies 43.6 every 1,000 Best value

+inhabitants

+Violent crimes per 1,000 3.48 Best value

+Waiting time for surgery 3.2 months Best value

+Delay before criminal trial 15.3 weeks Best value

+Maximum traveling 80 minutes Theoretical threshold

+distance between two

+points whatever of the

+metropolitan area

-7. Towards a definition of a strategy for appropriate spatial urban organisation.
+3. A strategy for an appropriate spatial urban reorganization.

-The identification of a system of urban indicators and their threshold values leads to the formulation of an appropriate strategy to adapt the spatial structure and organisation to those values and to the conception of a policy oriented towards creating the optimal conditions of this urban organisation.10
+The identification of a system of urban indicators and their threshold values leads to the formulation of an appropriate strategy to adapt the spatial structure and organization to those values and to the conception of a policy oriented to creating the optimal conditions of this urban organization.13

-Thus, this strategy leads to the design of the appropriate delimitations of the existing urban "agglomerations" which meet, as far as possible, the theoretic optimal urban organisation.
-Therefore, a kind of circular movement is produced that, rather than being a motive for logical inconsistency, represents a tool for an appropriate operational advancement.
-From one side we measure, tentatively and "empirically" on the factual field, to which structural conditions some variable behaviours considered as "good" are linked.
-From the other side, having based the urban indicators on such empirical evidence - but not having given to them any absolute value - we try to extract from them some acceptable standard or normative values in order to "generalise" in normative terms their territorial diffusion.
-Then, based on such standard values, we can proceed to restructure the urban organisation, in order to meet these values as far as possible (and with the minimum cost or use of resources).
+Thus, this strategy leads to the design of the appropriate delimitations of the existing urban "agglomerations" which meet, as far as possible, the theoretic optimal urban organization.
+A kind of circular movement is, therefore, produced that, rather than being a motive for logical inconsistency, represents a tool for an appropriate operational advancement.
+From one side, we measure, tentatively and "empirically" on the factual field, to which structural conditions some variable behaviors considered as "good" are linked.
+From the other side, having based the urban indicators on such empirical evidence - but not having given to them any absolute value - we try to extract from them some acceptable standard or normative values in order to "generalize" in normative terms their territorial diffusion.
+And, based on such standard values, we can proceed to restructure the urban organization, in order to meet these values as far as possible (and with the minimum cost or resources use).

-From this reorganisation, it is possible to get a territorial model which is linked to the reality of things, and connected to its own character, within the research for something that we call an "urban system" or "urban eco-system".
+From this reorganization, it is possible to get a territorial model which is linked to the reality of things, and connected to its own character, within the research for something that we call an "urban system" or "urban eco-system".
 This model, in its turn, becomes:

-- I. an appropriate reference to give significance to measuring the urban quality of life through selected indicators, and to creating comparability among factual situations; - II. an appropriate model of reference for an urban strategy oriented to optimise that urban quality of life.
+- I. an appropriate reference to give significance to measuring the urban quality of life through selected indicators, and to creating comparability among factual situations; - II. an appropriate model of reference for a urban strategy oriented to optimize that urban quality of life.

-8. The appropriate "ambit" for measuring the urban quality of life
+4. The appropriate "ambit" and the misleading risks in measuring the urban quality of life